hrossman/pymsm/paper.md

 ## Model fitting
 Fitting a multi-state model to a data-set requires only a few simple steps;
+\begin{itemize}
-- Preparaing a data-set in one of two formats
+    \item Preparaing a data-set in one of two formats
-- Defining a function for updating time-dependent covariates
+    \item Defining a function for updating time-dependent covariates
-- Define covariate columns
+    \item Define covariate columns
-- Define terminal states
+    \item Define terminal states
-- Define a minimum number of data transitions needed to fit a transition
+    \item Define a minimum number of data transitions needed to fit a transition
+\end{itemize}
 Once all the above was done, the user can fit a multi-state model to his data-set, and use it for downstream analyses.

 ## Path sampling